strichliste/homepage/content/install.md

 1. Go to the Github project to download the [latest release](https://github.com/strichliste/server/releases).
 It comes already with a bundled front-end.
 2. Extract the package content to your target directory (e.g. `tar xvfz strichliste.tar.gz -C /var/www/strichliste.yourdomain.tld`)
-3. Move the database in `var/` from `app.db.example` to `app.db` if you want to use the default sqlite setup
+3. Move the database in `var/` from `app.db.example` to `app.db` if you want to use the default sqlite setup.

+   **Attention:** This is not recommended, because sqlite does not support some of the database transactional
+    features which are needed to handle concurrent request.

-If you want to keep sqlite as your database, you're done.
-Continue configuring your webserver
+Continue configuring your webserver.

-### Using a different database (optional)
+### Using a different database (recommended)

 The [ORM](https://www.doctrine-project.org/projects/doctrine-dbal/en/2.9/reference/platforms.html) used in Strichliste supports multiple database backends such as: